Commercial Electrical Installer

-This Commercial electrical installation course is designed for people wishing to upgrade their existing skills to be able to offer customers further services.
-The Commercial electrical installation course is aimed at tradesmen like plumbers, kitchen fitters, bathroom installers, etc who no longer want to pay an electrician to add sockets, move existing systems or add an extra light switch etc…
+This Commercial Course is designed for people wishing to upgrade their existing skills to be able to offer customers further services.
+The course is aimed at tradesmen like plumbers, kitchen fitters, bathroom installers, etc who no longer want to pay an electrician to add sockets, move existing systems or add an extra light switch etc…

 Students will have to reattend and complete a Practical Assessment which is 4hrs and 20mins.

 Our Tutors are qualified, highly experienced, enthusiastic, knowledgeable and extremely friendly, you can take full advantage of all the tips of the trade, personal experiences and practical advice they offer.
 This short theory course is intensive, but no compromise is made on the course content.
 The atmosphere is relaxed and enjoyable which creates a good learning environment.

 Receive the full course overview by submitting your details below

 Please note the course dates may not run consecutively.